Attaching Tag Not Assigned

 Attorneys for Attaching a Plate Not Assigned in Tampa, FL

-Defenses to Attaching a Tag Not Assigned to the Vehicle in Florida
+Defenses to Attaching a Vehicle Tag Not Assigned in Florida

 In most of these cases, the criminal charge is dropped because the officer rarely sees a person attach the tag or plate not assigned.
 If the officer didn’t actually see the offense being committed. the officer usually has no lawful basis to make an arrest or prolong the detention.
 Evidence gathered thereafter, might not be admissible if the proper motion to suppress is filed and litigated.

 As a result, charges for attaching a tag not assigned usually go along with other charges that were committed in the officer’s presence including DUI, reckless driving, racing, driving while license suspended, or a felony offense.

 Learn more about the most common exceptions to the warrantless arrest requirements in Florida.

 This article was last updated on Friday, November 18, 2022.